InsuranceDekho acquires Verak to expand presence in SME insurance space

 2 min Read

-InsuranceDekho, a Gurugram-based insurtech company, has announced the acquisition of Verak, a Mumbai-based SME insurance distribution startup, in a move that will bolster the former's presence in the rapidly growing market and the SME insurance vertical.
+, a Gurugram-based insurtech company, has acquired Verak, a Mumbai-based SME insurance distribution startup.
+The move will bolster the former's presence in the rapidly growing market and the SME insurance vertical.

 In a LinkedIn post, InsuranceDekho Founder and CEO Ankit Agrawal hailed Verak's solid foundation and its successful venture into the untapped micro-business insurance scheme, which has resulted in a 30% month-on-month premium growth.